Medicare coverageHow to choose the right Medicare coverage for you

 Medicare Part B, or medical insurance, helps cover medically necessary doctors' services, outpatient care, home health services, durable medical equipment (DME), and many preventive services.
 Here are some examples of what Part B does and doesn't help cover:

-- Part B covers hearing and balance exams if your healthcare provider orders them to see if you need a medical treatment.2
+- Part B covers hearing and balance exams if your healthcare provider orders them to see if you need a medical treatment.

 - Part B also covers chiropractic services, specifically adjustment of the spine if medically necessary to correct a subluxation.
-Subluxation is when one or more of the bones of your spinal column is out of alignment.
-The service must be provided by a chiropractor or other qualified provider.4 Medicare doesn't cover massage therapy5 or acupuncture.6
+Subluxation is when one or more of the bones of your spinal column are out of alignment.
+The service must be provided by a chiropractor or other qualified provider.
+Medicare doesn't cover massage therapy or acupuncture.

-- Part B covers DME, such as patient lifts, if your doctor prescribes one for use at home.7 Part B also covers the cost of buying or renting other DME, including canes, crutches, wheelchairs, walkers, oxygen equipment, hospital beds and blood sugar monitors.8
+- Part B covers DME, such as patient lifts, if your doctor prescribes one for use at home.
+Part B also covers the cost of buying or renting other DME, including canes, crutches, wheelchairs, walkers, oxygen equipment, hospital beds and blood sugar monitors.

 Some people choose Medicare Part C. These are Medicare Advantage plans offered by private companies like Humana.
 The plans enter into contracts with Medicare to provide an enrollees' Part A and Part B benefits.